 Predictive maintenance also allows IoT-connected equipment to be integrated with advanced analytics tools to predict when technical help is required.

-Asset management
+4. Asset management

 Manufacturers may acquire and monitor real-time information on all of their assets through the web or mobile applications.
-Industrial asset tracking with IIoT devices is possible as they enable the following.
+Industrial asset tracking with IIoT devices ranging from the supply chain, vehicle transporting raw materials and goods, Warehouse items, and production process-related resources to the finished product.

 Asset monitoring allows for the early and accurate detection of faults that negatively influence product quality or time-to-market.

-Digital twins
+5. Digital twins

-The Internet of Things, AI, machine learning, and cloud computing are all digital twin technology.
+The Internet of Things, AI, machine learning, and cloud computing are all digital twin technologies.
 The digital transformation in manufacturing is enabled by digital twins that work as virtual replicas of actual products, and their use on the factory floor may be extremely beneficial.

 Engineers and managers may mimic various processes, run tests, find faults, and achieve desired results using virtual duplicates of equipment and replacement parts without jeopardizing or harming actual assets.